Splitting, Splicing and Projection in BPD Personalities

 you think they're not paying attention, they absorb and integrate

-a small child perceives scary traits in the parent, like
+a small child perceives frightening traits in the parent,

-histrionics, cruelty or ragefulness, he/she determines never to
+like histrionics, cruelty or ragefulness, he/she determines never

-grow up to be like Mom or Dad, for fear of becoming a frightening
+to grow up to be like Mom or Dad, for fear of becoming that scary

-them amputating important feeling states (like anger) out of their
+important feeling states (like anger) out of their personality,

-as they did with their parents while growing up).
-There
+with their parents while growing up.
+There is always a

-is always a childhood template for attraction to a borderline
+childhood template for attraction to a borderline disordered individual.

 and white thinking, love you/hate you, come here/go away, and push-pull